-Sisense raises $80 million for cloud business analytics | VentureBeat
+Sisense raises $80 million for cloud business analytics

 “Every business is facing the challenge of extracting relevant and accurate insights from ever-growing amounts of data and data sources,” Orad said.
 “We are honored that Insight Venture Partners has joined our mission to empower everyone by making data-driven insights instantly accessible everywhere.”

 Sisense, which was founded in 2010 and is headquartered in New York, has more than 450 employees spread across offices in New York, Tel Aviv, Kiev, Tokyo, and Arizona.
-It’s one of Israel’s most valuable startups, with an estimated valuation of between $650 and $900.
+It’s one of Israel’s most valuable startups, with an estimated valuation of between $650 million and $900 million.

 It’s certainly in a profitable market.
 The business analytics sector is forecast to be worth $71.1 billion by 2022, according to Strategy MRC.